The grouping and totaling system

 - Indicate the number 11 in the Group column

-- Indicate the number 1 in the Gr column
+- Indicate the number 1 in the Sum in column

-- In the Clients and Goods for resale (inventory) rows, indicate the Gr 11.
+- In the Clients and Goods for resale (inventory) rows, indicate the grouping 11 in column Sum in.

 In case the Chart of accounts shows subgroups that are no longer needed or not wanted, these can be deleted.
-Just delete the row of the subgroup and modify the Gr of every account that was part of that subgroup.
+Just delete the row of the subgroup and modify the grouping Sum in of every account that was part of that subgroup.

 Checking of the structure

-Once the Chart of accounts has been set up, execute the Check accounting command of the Account1 menu.
+Once the Chart of accounts has been set up, execute the Actions menu → Check accounting command.
 In case there are errors, the program issues a warning.

 Infinite loop error